scipy.integrate.

 and the reported error is \(f(c)/2\) plus the error estimate of numerical integration.
 Note that the integral approximations may require evaluation of the function at points besides those that appear in the sum, so f must be a continuous and monotonically decreasing function defined for all reals within the integration interval.
 However, due to the nature of the integral approximation, the shape of the function between points that appear in the sum has little effect.
 If there is not a natural extension of the function to all reals, consider using linear interpolation, which is easy to evaluate and preserves monotonicity.

-Although the callable f must be non-negative and monotonically decreasing, nsum can be used to evaluate more general forms of series.
+Although the callable f must be non-negative and unimodal, nsum can be used to evaluate more general forms of series.
 For instance, to evaluate an alternating series, pass a callable that returns the difference between pairs of adjacent terms, and adjust step accordingly.
 See Examples.

 References